openhab/openhab-docker/README.md

 * `arm64` for ARMv8 devices 64 Bit (not Raspberry Pi 3/4)

 Newer Docker versions (1.10.0+) have multi-architecture support which allows for omitting the architecture from the tag.
+There is no armhf Alpine image for openHAB 3 because the openjdk11 package is unavailable for this architecture.

 **Distributions:**